Frequently Asked Questions (FAQs)

 Yes, the application requests/transactions can be encrypted by running over HTTPS (SSL).

-Yes, every service endpoint and functionality in all our applications have an assigned privilege.
+Yes, every service endpoint and functionality in the application has an assigned privilege.
 Roles can be created dynamically and privileges can be assigned to, or removed from, any role.
-See the Roles, Role Privileges, and User Roles sections for information on configuring authenticated user roles.
+See the Roles topic in App Manager's User Guide for more details.

 Road Analyzer’s Draw Tools (Redline) provide the ability to draw and edit lines, ellipses, rectangles, paths, and text to both the Stick Panel and Bar Panel areas of Road Analyzer.
 For each of these drawing items color, size and placement is set by the user.
 Drawing items can be saved and recalled, with the capability to share and/or overwrite at save time.
 See the Manage Drawings (Redlines) topic for more details.